alethena/Alethena-Shares-Token/README.md

 The hashed package (along with a timestamp) gets stored as a struct in a mapping with key `address B`.

-2. After waiting sufficiently long (as defined by the preClaimPeriod), Alice will call the 'claimLost' function with the following arguments:
+2. After waiting sufficiently long (as defined by the preClaimPeriod), Alice will call the `claimLost` function with the following arguments:
     `address A`,
     `the nonce used in step 1`.
 Furthermore, in this function call she needs to send a sufficient amount of ether to be used as collateral (as defined by the collateralRate).